Lucia A. Reisch

 Lucia A. Reisch is a German behavioural economist and social scientist by training and the El-Erian Professor of Behavioural Economics and Policy at the University of Cambridge since September 2021.
 Since April 2022 the Professorship is located at the Cambridge Judge Business School.
+She is a Professorial Fellow and the Deputy Dean of Queens’ College, Cambridge.

-Before joining Cambridge, she was a professor at Copenhagen Business School (CBS).
-She also holds an honorary Leibniz Professorship from Leibniz Institute for Prevention Research in Bremen as well as a Guest Professorship from Zeppelin University, Friedrichshafen.
+Before joining Cambridge, Reisch was a professor at Copenhagen Business School.
+She also holds an honorary Leibniz Professorship from Leibniz Institute for Prevention Research in Bremen.

 Early life and education

 After having studied economics and social science at the University of Hohenheim (with semesters at UCLA), Reisch graduated in 1988.
 In 1994 she received her doctorate in economics also from the University of Hohenheim.